 Remember you also need to bring original documents that prove your right to work, a valid ID and proof of your address.
 You’ll be given guidance as to what documents to bring when invited.

 What happens after a RAD

-You should receive your results within 48 hours.
+You should receive your results within 5 working days.

 If you pass the RAD, congratulations!
-Following the good news, you’ll then begin the vetting clearance process, which will take a minimum of 10 weeks.
+Following the good news, you’ll then begin the vetting clearance process, which will take approximately 12 weeks.
 Once completed, you’ll be invited to attend your Prison Officer Entry Level Training (POELT) – a 12-week training course that provides new recruits with the skills and knowledge needed to start their career as prison officers.

 If you’re unsuccessful but very close to the pass mark, then you’ll be invited back to attend a development day and offered another chance at the RAD.
 You’ll be given some training in the area you didn’t pass (such as numeracy, literacy, or the role-play), and then get the opportunity to take another test.
 You can attempt the fitness test a total of 3 times as long as you’ve passed all other tests.